eltonvs/coding-style/README.md

 Everything else takes place inside the component or without impacting the previous two sections, and thus they come last.

-> I know, in bigger projects with many involved people, it's hard to maintain that order, so, you can use alphabetical order instead (Tip: if you use Sublime Text, just select the lines and press `F9`), the important is keeping a logic.
+> I know, in bigger projects with many people involved, it's hard to maintain that order, so, you can use alphabetical order instead (Tip: if you use Sublime Text, just select the lines and press `F9`), the important is to follow a logic.

 ```css
 /* Good (Preferred way) */